 - What are the advantages and disadvantages of each method.

-- How you can counteract some of the disadvantages.
+- How you can counteract some of the disadvantages of each method.

-- How to decide which method is best for you.
+- How to decide which note-taking method is best for you.

 Note-taking and your memory

-As previously stated, taking notes by hand generally allows you to remember the material better.
-This has been shown in a number of studies, ranging from those which examined memory in general, to those which examined note-taking methods in a classroom setting:
+Overall, research shows that taking notes by hand generally allows you to remember the material better.
+This has been shown in a number of studies on the topic, ranging from those which examined memory in general, to those which examined note-taking methods in a classroom setting.
+For example:

 - A similar study on the topic showed that taking notes using the pen-and-paper method leads to better recall ability than typing them up.

-- A study on note-taking in the classroom showed that students who take lecture notes by hand generally perform better in tests on these lectures than those who type their notes on a computer.
+- A study on note-taking in the classroom showed that students who take lecture notes by hand generally perform better in tests on those lectures than students who type their notes on a computer.

 Conceptual versus factual learning